Things To Do in Droylsden

 A plaque affixed to Droylsden Library was unveiled on March 22nd 1995 by the Mayor of Tameside, Councillor Pat Haslam, to honour the life of Harry Pollitt.

-Arthur Herbert Procter did not come to be associated with Tameside till after his glorious military occupation.
-He was born in Bootle and schooled at Port Sunlight and Exeter.
-His blue plaque is located at St Mary’s Church, Droylsden and St Stephen’s Church, Hyde).
+Arthur Herbert Procter did not come to be associated with Tameside until after his glorious military occupation.
+He was born in Bootle and schooled at Port Sunlight and also Exeter.
+His blue plaque lies at St Mary’s Church, Droylsden and St Stephen’s Church, Hyde).